Qumulo/docs/qumulo-alerts-guide/installing-configuring/installing-connecting-to-qumulo-cluster.md

 1. On the **Create Role** page:

-   1. Enter a name, for example `QumuloAlerts`.
+   1. Enter `QumuloAlerts`. **This name is required as Qumulo Alerts verifies that it has sufficient role permissions before it can start**

    1. Enter a description, for example `This account lets an administrator restrict the privileges of the QumuloAlerts user.`